310mc/https-310mc.github.io-tl/source/_posts/anniversary/9th.md

 {% bubble Tetora v2 %}
 Then I'll be the one take you on in a match as a challenger, Oogami-senpai!
 Let's clash head-on with everythin’ we've got~!
 {% endbubble %}

+{% img /img/es/anniversary/9th/kanatalogin.jpg %}

+{% bubble Keito %}
+Let’s give everyone here a performance they won’t forget.
+Come on, Shinkai, don’t space out, let’s go.
+{% endbubble %}

+{% bubble Kanata v2 %}
+i am not [spacing out]…? i was <em>puka puka</em>-ing to the sway of all the [penlights]~♪
+{% endbubble %}

+Keito & Kanata translation by <a href="https://citrinesea.github.io/main-sections/translations/other/9thanni.html" target="_blank">citrinesea</a>, proofreading by <a href="/about">310mc</a>.

+{% img /img/es/anniversary/9th/shinobulogin.jpg %}

+{% bubble Tori %}
+Ehehe, I spotted a whole bunch of *fine* fans on my way to the stage~♪
+{% endbubble %}

+{% bubble Shinobu smilesoft %}
+Ryuseitai shall not be beaten when it comes to that! ♪ I also caught sight of people holding an uchiwa fan of me![^1]
+{% endbubble %}

 ## LIMIT BREAK DREAMERS Ryuseitai Mini Talk